 The Citi®/AAdvantage® Executive World Elite Mastercard® Credit Card offers $100 every five years for Global Entry reimbursement.

 How To Get Expedited Airport Screening Without A New Credit Card

-You can get Global Entry for free from your credit card, but if you’re not ready for a new credit card, there are other options.
+You can get a Global Entry application fee statement credit from your credit card, but if you’re not ready for a new credit card, there are other options.
 Here are several other ways to receive CLEAR or TSA PreCheck for free without getting a new credit card:

 - Delta Airlines: Diamond members receive CLEAR for free